-Transmission of Child Pornography to a Minor
+Transmission of Child Pornography Charges

 The advent of the Internet has ushered in a new age of human interaction.
 A generation ago, the thought of instantaneous exchange of information, video calling, video streaming, and the myriad of other applications made possible by the internet were left to the imaginations of science fiction authors.
 The Internet, starting out as a slow, burdensome technological innovation, has rapidly progressed into an indispensable and convenient means of communication and information exchange.
 However, just as the internet has done so much good, the rapid spread of the internet has also aided the spread of Internet based criminal offenses.

 Internet crime can run the gamut of potential offenses.
 Where thieves used to have to physically steal money from victims, the Internet allows them to wirelessly access bank account or other financial information in order to discreetly access their funds.
 Identity thieves can scour their victims’ social media pages in order to collect information for nefarious use.
 As applications for welfare and public assistance move from in person and paper to online forms, crimes involving public assistance fraud have become more prevalent.
 If you or a loved one have been investigated for any internet-based crime, you should not hesitate to contact a dedicated Sarasota criminal defense lawyer to build your defense.